galaxyproject/bioblend/README.rst

 .. note::
-    Although this library allows you to blend these two services into a cohesive unit, the library itself can be used with any single service irrespective of the other.
+    Although this library allows you to blend these two services into a cohesive unit, the library itself can be used with either service irrespective of the other.
 For example, you can use it to just manipulate CloudMan clusters or to script the interactions with an instance of Galaxy running on your laptop.